-Córdoba, a medium large city in the northern part of Andalusia.
+Córdoba is a medium-large city in the northern part of Andalusia.
 It might not be as well known as either Granada or Sevilla, but still definitely worth a visit.
-I liked the atmosphere in Córdoba and the Unesco World Heritage Site the Mesquita de Córdoba is already worth adding it to your Andalusia Itinerary.
-During our 2-week trip Andalusia road trip, we’ve spend 2 days in Córdoba including Christmas.
-Unfortunately, Christmas Day / Eve quite some places were closed, which was a bit of a shame.
-However, besides that we had a great time and I’ll show you the places we’ve enjoyed best during our short trip to Córdoba.
+I liked the atmosphere in Córdoba and the Unesco World Heritage Site the Mesquita de Córdoba is already worth adding to your Andalusia Itinerary.
+During our 2-week trip Andalusia road trip, we spent 2 days in Córdoba including Christmas.
+Unfortunately, on Christmas Day / Eve, quite some places were closed, which was a bit of a shame.
+However, besides that, we had a great time and I’ll show you the places we enjoyed best during our short trip to Córdoba.
 Let’s kick off this Short City Guide to Cordoba, Spain!

 When visiting the Mezquita in Córdoba, you’ll also pass the Orange Tree Courtyard.
 The Bell Tower is pretty and I loved the tree with all the oranges – as in the whole of Andalusia.
 You’ll automatically pass when visiting the Mezquita.

 This Roman Bridge was featured in Game of Thrones and is one of the main sights of Córdoba.
-The bridge is located close to the Mosque and walking the bridge also rewards you with a nice view on the city.
-Also walk a little bit along the river to capture full sight on the bridge.
+The bridge is located close to the Mosque and walking the bridge also rewards you with a nice view of the city.
+Also, walk a little bit along the river to capture full sight of the bridge.

-Not too surprising, but also Córdoba is worth exploring by feet and just walk around to discover different streets and corners in the city.
+Not too surprising, but also Córdoba is worth exploring on foot and just walking around to discover different streets and corners in the city.
 Especially the streets with the orange trees were my favourite.
 Look how cute that little terrace is on the side of the street?!
-Also don’t miss out on La Juderia – the Old Jewish Quarter.
+Also, don’t miss out on La Juderia – the Old Jewish Quarter.

 Who doesn’t love discovering a city?
 Córdoba is full of cute little streets and back alleys.
 I would recommend strolling around and taking all the turns you might not take normally.

 Streets with flower pots can be found in different places in Andalusia.
 Look how picturesque they look.
 One of the most famous streets in Córdoba is called Calleja de las Flores.
-It is not exactly the street as shows on the picture, but might be even prettier as you are also looking out on the bell tower.
+It is not exactly the street as shown in the picture, but might be even prettier as you are also looking out on the bell tower.